sakuragi97/HackerRank-Python-Solutions/README.md

-# HackerRank-Python-Solutions
+# HackerRank Python Solutions
-A collection of solutions of HackerRank problems in Python 3.x.
+A collection of solutions of HackerRank problems written in Python 3.x.

+Feel free to make suggestions if you spot something that can be improved.

-Last Update 20/9/2020
+### Last Update 20/9/2020